Abs-Shagor/HTML_CSS_BY_UDEMY_x_BSS/README.md

-# Modern HTML & CSS From The Beginning 2.0
+## Modern HTML & CSS From The Beginning 2.0

-BSS training: Modern HTML &amp; CSS course materials, exercises, and final project.
+## 📚 Course Overview
+This repository contains my practice projects and learning materials from the Udemy course **"Modern HTML & CSS From The Beginning (Including Sass)"** by Brad Traversy.
+Each folder includes hands-on exercises and mini-projects built while mastering modern web development fundamentals — including HTML5, CSS3, Flexbox, CSS Grid, responsive design, and Sass.

+_This course was completed as part of my professional development training at BSS